 In 2010 traditional Mexican food was declared Intangible Heritage of Humanity by UNESCO.
 Due to its variety, tradition and unique techniques, Mexican cuisine is very complex and delicious.
 At the same time, there are tons of myths to be busted about Mexican food.

 Who better than us, Italians, know how hard can be explaining that we never mix chicken with pasta?
 That Fettuccine Alfredo is not part of our diet?
 That Italian seasoning doesn’t exist at all in Italy?
 Well, dear Mexican people, we are sympathetic to that ?? ??

 And you, reader, probably you’ve never eaten real Mexican food in your entire life.

-We collected few myths and legends about Mexican food.
-And this list is probably not enough, since this cuisine has been reinterpreted a lot all over the world.
+We collected a few myths and legends about Mexican food.
+And this list is probably not enough since this cuisine has been reinterpreted a lot all over the world.

 MYTHS AND LEGENDS ABOUT MEXICAN FOOD

-Thinking about Mexican food, the first thing that comes to your mind is taco.
+Thinking about Mexican food, the first thing that comes to your mind is the taco.
 That crunchy corn shell, filled with sour cream, cheddar cheese, lettuce, guacamole and a sprinkle of fresh onion.
 Well…totally WRONG.
-In Mexico is almost impossible to find a self respecting taco stand that would allow all these ingredients together.
+In Mexico is almost impossible to find a self-respecting taco stand that would allow all these ingredients together.
 Even more importantly the corn tortilla is soft.
 And often double layered.

 Taco is an institution in Mexico, way more than just a dish, it’s a solid part of the culture.